MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/dedicated-account-for-service.md

 author: Mattp123
 ms.author: matp
 ---
-# We recommend a dedicated domain user account for this Microsoft Dynamics 365 service
+# We recommend a dedicated domain user account for this Microsoft Dynamics 365 for Customer Engagement service

 ## Cause